Trailblazer09/All-types-of-Java-Layouts-In-a-single-frame/README.md

 # All-types-of-Java-Layouts-In-a-single-frame
 # 🎨 Java Swing Layout Showcase

-A vibrant demonstration of **six layout managers** in Java Swing—beautifully arranged in a single frame for visual comparison and learning.
+A vibrant showcase of **six layout managers** in Java Swing, elegantly arranged within a single frame for visual comparison and learning.
+The highlight is that all the buttons are clickable, and each layout has its own impressive functionality.

 ## 🚀 About the Project